ngrootscholten/threadline/docs/EXPERT_FORMAT.md

-# Threadline Expert File Format
+# Threadline File Format

-Expert files are structured markdown files with YAML frontmatter and a markdown body.
+Threadline files are structured markdown files with YAML frontmatter and a markdown body.

 ## Format